 If your procedure is performed for purely cosmetic reasons, your insurance will not pay.
 Removal for medical reasons may be covered.

-A straight-forward excision in-clinic under local anesthetic cost approximately $1,250 total, which includes a silicone-based scar healing gel and all follow-up visits.
+A straight-forward excision in-clinic under local anesthetic costs approximately $1,250 total, which includes a silicone-based scar healing gel and all follow-up visits.
 Each additional excision can be added for $800.

 “I had my Brazilian Butt Lift in 2017 with Dr. Boudreault and I couldn’t be any happier with my results.
 My butt and hips look SO natural – my only regret was not doing it sooner!”